Fire Benefit Charge (FBC)

 - Hazard Factor – The hazard factor represents the degree of risk caused by the use, processing, or storage of hazard materials with a building.
 The hazard factor reflects the need for larger and/or more specialized effective response forces.
-Hazard factors are determined from use and risk classifications found in the National Fire Protection Association (HFPA) Standard 13 (Standards for the Installation of Sprinkler Systems), and are applicable to commercial properties only.
+Hazard factors are determined from use and risk classifications found in the National Fire Protection Association (NFPA) Standard 13 (Standards for the Installation of Sprinkler Systems), and are applicable to commercial properties only.

-- The initial extra hazard charges are as follows:
+- Extra Hazard Charges are as follows:

-The benefit charge is calculated on the gross square footage (outside measurements) of all structures on a land parcel and includes each level of each building, and all basements, garages, lofts, mezzanines, and accessory structures.
+The benefit charge is calculated on the gross square footage (outside measurements) of all structures on a land parcel and includes each level of each building, and all basements, garages, lofts, mezzanines, carports, and accessory structures.
 Please make sure to factor all in to your calculations.

-In accordance with the provisions of Chapter 52.26.250 revised code of Washington, property owners have the opportunity to petition for an adjustment for the Benefit Charge Assessment.
+In accordance with the provisions of Chapter 52.26.250 revised code of Washington, property owners have the opportunity to petition for an adjustment for the Fire Benefit Charge Assessment.

 ADDITIONAL FILING OPTIONS:

-Petition by Mail
+Petition By Mail